Sunaram Soren: Early activism

-Soren developed a keen interest in tribal issues during his job in Baripada.
-Influenced by Jaipal Singh Munda’s organization Adivasi Mahasabha and its demand for tribal autonomy, he founded the Mayurbhanj Adivasi Mahasabha in 1946, headquartered in Rairangpur, and served as its president.
+Soren was inclined toward ethnic solidarity from an early age and associated with several prominent activists.
+In 1939, at the age of 21, he became a member of Raghunath Murmu’s association "Ol Samiti" to promote the Ol Chiki script for Santali literature.
+His interest in tribal issues further deepened during his work in the court of the Mayurbhanj State at Baripada.
+Influenced by Jaipal Singh Munda’s organization Adivasi Mahasabha and its demand for tribal autonomy, he also founded the Mayurbhanj Adivasi Mahasabha in 1946, with its headquarter in Rairangpur, and served as its president.

 After India’s independence, on 16 September 1947, Soren wrote to Maharaja Pratap Chandra Bhanjdeo of Mayurbhanj expressing his wish for the state to merge with a proposed Jharkhand.
 Recognising tribal political aspirations, the Maharaja appointed Soren and other tribal leaders to the state assembly and the cabinet.
+Soren became leader of opposition in the house.
 The sentiment then shifted toward remaining an independent state.
 However, with the Vallabhbhai Patel-led integration of princely states into India, Mayurbhanj’s independence was considered unfeasible.
-On 16 September 1948, Soren demanded a plebiscite on the state’s future, but, in view of conflicting political aspirations among leaders in the state assembly and social mismanagement, the Maharaja signed the merger agreement with India on 9 November 1948.
-Dissatisfied, Soren led a rally in Baripada from 2 to 6 November 1948.
+On 16 September 1948, Soren demanded a plebiscite on the state’s future, following the successful merger of the princely states of Saraikela and Kharsawan with Bihar on 18 May 1948 after months of amalgamation unrest.
+He also led a rally in Baripada from 2 to 6 November 1948 opposing the merger proposals with Odisha.
+But, in view of conflicting political aspirations among leaders in the state assembly and social mismanagement, the Maharaja signed the merger agreement with India on 9 November 1948.
 On 1 January 1949, Mayurbhanj officially merged with Odisha.
-Subsequently, the Soren led Mahasabha declared a civil disobedience movement on 8–9 January 1949, after V. P. Menon rejected their demand, which turned violent.
-Soren and other leaders were arrested on 4 February 1949.
+Subsequently, dissatisfied Soren led Mahasabha declared a civil disobedience movement on 8–9 January 1949, after V. P. Menon rejected their demand, which turned violent.
+Soren and other leaders were arrested on 4 February 1949 and the collector imposed various precautionary measures in the region.

-His arrest led to the Gunduria incident (6 February – 18 April 1949) in the Rairangpur subdivision, which lasted for two months.
-On 19 April, Premier of Odisha Dr. Harekrushna Mahatab visited Rairangpur to assess the situation.
+On 6 February, Soren’s followers organised an assembly at Gunduria demanding his release and to protest the merger with Odisha, which led to a confrontation with the authorities.
+The subdivisional officer subsequently ordered firing by invoking Section 144 of the CrPC, and the ensuing unrest lasted for about two months.
+The event is variously referred to as the Gunduria incident or the Gunduria massacre.
+On 19 April, Dr. Harekrushna Mahtab visited Rairangpur to assess the situation.
 Following this, criminal cases against Soren and others were withdrawn, and they were released from jail.
 After his release, Soren went to Ranchi, aiming to continue the agitation from outside Odisha.